Updated: May 7, 2025

 How to verify the credentials of a real estate agent in Lisbon?

 Verify the credentials of a real estate agent in Lisbon by checking their license with the Instituto dos Mercados Públicos, do Imobiliário e da Construção (IMPIC), reading reviews, and asking for references from past clients.
+The most credible real estate license is the AMI license issued by IMPIC, allowing real estate agents with a license to conduct business in Portugal.

 How do real estate agents in Lisbon handle property viewings?